elias-hp/auto-numeric-equation-solver/README.md

 # Automatic Polynomial Solver

-## Attention! for optimal performance use branch "master"
+## Attention!
+For optimal performance use branch "master", "new_feature" is experimental.

 ## Install:
 ### Windows & Linux systems: